There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Visiting Hudson Valley Historic Sites

-Things to know before visiting a Hudson Valley Ice Skating Rink:
+Things to know before visiting a Hudson Valley Historic Sites:

 - Some of these historic sites are open seasonally.
 It’s a good idea to check their websites/social media accounts before making a visit.